Home Firmware Updating your firmware

 Updating the EC

-The EC update is applied automatically from the G3 state after the firmware update completes.
+Some updates include EC firmware.
+This is applied automatically from the G3 state after the firmware update completes.

 To enter G3: